top of page

 Blair Cameron (singer)

 Before Blair joined the group, he was living on a mountain way down over in Australia.
 Well, rainbows crawled across a mid-day sun, and now we all think he's number one!
-Blair loves singing the edgier songs like He's A Whore and Big Eyes as much as he likes crooning the hits.
+Blair loves singing the edgier songs like Stiff Competition and Big Eyes as much as he likes crooning a bluesy number like Can't Hold On or the playful On Top of The World.

 Pete Ortenzi (guitar)

-Pete doesn't wear a bow tie, but when he plays Rick Nielsen's dazzling guitar riffs, you'd swear his fingers all have little checkered bow ties!
-He especially likes I Want You To Want Me and Ain't That A Shame because there are two solos in each song.
+Pete doesn't imitate Rick Nielsen's big persona, but when he plays Rick's dazzling guitar riffs, you'd swear his fingers all have little checkered bow ties!
+He especially likes I Want You to Want Me and Ain't That a Shame because there are two solos in each song.
+He also likes discovering newer gems like No Direction and Wake Up Tomorrow, even though there is only one solo in each!

 Chris Noble (drums)